hirviid/react-redux-architecture/README.md

 The Router maps routes to _scenes_.

 ### Scenes
 Scenes are used by the Router.
-A Scene is a React component with no data, no behaviour and no presentation.
+A scene is a React component with **no data, no behaviour and no presentation**.
 A scene groups Containers and Components, to create an application page.

 ### Containers
 [TODO]